mukhtaryare/foundations-1/README.md

 # foundations

+- Marcel Pauly
-Code for Lede Program 2017 Foundations class
+- Lede Program 2017
+- Homework and stuff for foundations